JorgePe/EV3-Pybricks-Messaging/README.md

 ## Limitations

-ev3dev is based on a now obsolet Debian version for a CPU archtecture (armel) no longer supported, so keeping up with modern python libraries is at least very difficult if not impossible.
+[ev3dev](https://www.ev3dev.org/) is based on a now obsolet Debian version for a CPU architecture (armel) no longer supported, so keeping up with modern python libraries is at least very difficult if not impossible.
 And some of the first python BLE libraries I've used (mostly with SBricks and WeDo 2.0) seem to be no longer mantained.

-So I had to try a lot of different approaches until I got something reasonably useful.
+So I tried several different approaches until I got something reasonably useful.
+And even so, I don't have a unified solution - I am now using system calls for broadcasting and a python library (Bleak) for observing.

+But at least it is possible.

 ## Achievements

 - broadcasting (i.e. sending) is working fine
-- observing (i.e receiving) is working but not yet as I desire
+- observing (i.e receiving) is working - but not yet as I desire

 Broadcasting is somewhat easy with just some system calls to linux Bluez commands.

 It will probably work much better with higher level mechanisms that use DBus to interface with the Bluez API - but I don't know how to do it and didn't find any proper python library.

 Observing is more demanding.
-It might be possible also with system calls but I could not achieve good results for more than just a few seconds.
-I tried DBus directly but I do not understand enough of it so I had to use python with some library.
-I found several examples with pydbus, got some results but also for just a short duration.
+It might be possible also with system calls but I could not achieve good results for more than just a few seconds (using python 'pexpect' to interact with Bluez 'bluetootctl').

+I also tried DBus directly but I do not understand enough of it so I had to try python with some Dbus library.
+I found several examples with pydbus and got some results but also for just a short duration.

-I am now using Bleak with better results.
-More of it later.
+I am now using Bleak (and dbus-fast) with much better results.
+More about that later.

 ## Some boring technical background